 However, in January 2020, the IRS changed the W-4 in an effort to more accurately calculate withholdings.

-Read on to find out more about the W-4, how it may change in the future, and what your employees can do to make sure they’re withholding the right amount of tax from their paychecks.
+Read on to find out more about the W-4, how it changed, and what your employees should know about these changes.

 Get Started with Square Payroll

 Before we delve into the tax reform changes, let’s review the purpose of the W-4.
 The W-4 is an IRS form that your employees complete so you know how much money to withhold from their paychecks for federal taxes.

 The form, which is also known as the Employee’s Withholding Allowance Certificate, is based on the idea of “allowances.”
 The more allowances your employees claim, the less you can withhold from their paycheck.
 For some examples, your employees can claim allowances if:

 - No one else claims them as a dependent

 - They are single and only have one job

 - They have dependents

 If your employees accurately calculate their withholding allowances, they can avoid a big tax bill when April rolls around.
 They can also avoid overpaying taxes, so they have more money available throughout the year.